The fastest way to write and debug Playwright tests

 - Bridge execution — browser-only tests bypass the test runner for near-instant feedback

-- Test Explorer — same familiar interface for discovering and running tests
+- Test Explorer, Debugger, and Trace Viewer — unchanged, same familiar interface

-With Show Browser enabled, browser-only tests bypass the Playwright test runner entirely — the script is sent directly to the browser via the extension bridge, eliminating the per-run overhead (worker startup, TypeScript compilation, fixture setup).
-This gives near-instant feedback when iterating on individual tests.
+With Show Browser enabled, browser-only tests bypass the Playwright test runner entirely — the script is sent directly to the browser via the extension bridge, eliminating per-run overhead (worker startup, TypeScript compilation, fixture setup).
+In benchmarks on Windows, this saves ~2.4s per run, giving near-instant feedback when iterating on individual tests.

 Node tests that need fs, net, etc. fall back to the standard Playwright test runner with CDP browser reuse.
 Headless mode uses standard Playwright with parallel workers.